Pantone’s Going Green for 2017!

 Green is often a very popular colour for the bathroom or the ensuite, due to its calming effect and ability to relax us more than almost any colour – Houzz did a great article on when to use green, check it out here.

-But the Milano Calder range of Heated Towel Rails is a great way to add a sleek designer feel to a green space in your home.
+But the Milano Ive range of Heated Towel Rails is a great way to complement calm green accent features in your home.

 I’m sure you’ll agree with me when I say that Pantone have made a great choice for 2017.
 It’s better than the baby blue and pink of 2016 and is definitely a colour I can get on board with.